mlubinsky/mlubinsky.github.com/spark/README.md

 ### Minimizing data transfers and avoiding shuffling
   The various ways in which data transfers can be minimized when working with Apache Spark are:
-- Using Broadcast Variable- Broadcast variable enhances the efficiency of joins between small and large RDDs.
+- Using Broadcast Variable- Broadcast variable (readonly, in cache on every machine) no need to copy to every task; enhances the efficiency of joins between small and large RDDs.
 - Using Accumulators – Accumulators help update the values of variables in parallel while executing.
 - The most common way is to avoid operations ByKey, repartition or any other operations which trigger shuffles.